Continuous productive urban landscape

-Continuous productive urban landscape (CPUL) is an urban design concept integrating food growing into the design of cities through joining together existing open space and disused sites into a linear landscape that connects to the countryside.
+Continuous productive urban landscape (CPUL) is an urban design concept integrating food growing into the design of cities through joining existing open space and disused sites into a linear landscape that connects to the countryside.
 The term was first used by Bohn & Viljoen Architects in 2004 at a time when making the connection between food and the city was unusual.